 Not a bad month!

 Why Is Sales Revenue Important?

-Sales revenue is the first metric reported on an income statement — and for good reason.
-It represents the starting point for companies to determine their net income: the basis for business-critical calculations and reports, including earnings per share and cash flow statements.
+Sales revenue is the first metric reported on an income statement — and for a good reason.
+It represents the starting point for companies to determine their net income.
+Your net income is the basis for business-critical calculations and reports, including earnings per share and cash flow statements.

 To get from sales revenue to net income, you first subtract the cost of goods sold from sales revenue to find gross profit.